Nathaniel Tahmbi

-Nathaniel Tahmbi (born 20 July 2003) is a Nigerian football player who plays as a centre back or defensive midfielder for Veikkausliiga club KTP.
+Nathaniel Tahmbi (born 20 July 2003) is a Nigerian football player who plays as a centre back or defensive midfielder for Ykkösliiga club KTP.

 Career

 After starting football in his native Nigeria, Tahmbi moved to Finland in March 2024 after signing with SJK Seinäjoki organisation.
 He was first assigned to the club's academy teams playing in Finnish second tier and fourth tier.
 On 23 April 2025, he made his Veikkausliiga debut with SJK first team against AC Oulu.

 On 4 July 2025, Tahmbi joined Veikkausliiga club KTP, in a swap transfer after SJK acquired Armaan Wilson from KTP.